UCDaxyu/Audi-Ding/README.md

 <p align="center">
   <img src="/Images/Clustering.gif" width= "400" height ="400" />
 </p>
 Understanding the clustering algorithm was a major challenge for our team.
 As a way to demonstrate our understanding, we created this animation detailing the steps to cluster and generate a codebook for a given speaker.
 The animation steps through the process of splitting the clusters and repositioning the centroids to the center of each new cluster.

-Note that the lines drawn are only valid for 2 dimensional data points and ** are not fully representative of data in higher dimensions**.
+Please note that the drawn lines indicate cluster regions **only if your data is exactly two dimensional.** They are not representative of clusters in higher dimensions like our MFCCs(12 dimensions).
+But we still believe this provides a useful visual demonstration that explains what is happening.
 The function to make this animation is provided in the Matlab folder.
-We hope this will be a good visual demonstrations for other DSP students.

 ## Test 7-9: Full Test And Demonstration
 For the full test demonstration we first sampled the 11 training samples and 11 test samples provided to us.
 The test cases matched very well with the training cases and are shown in the figure below.
 It is imortant to note that although we were originally comparing the exact same signals against eachother there was still distortion.
 This was because we calculated distortion by finding the Euclidian distance between each point and its nearest cenetroid.